wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Fast and Optimised**: Optionally compiling Vulkan backend/wheel with special AVX/FMA/F16C optimisations, as well as runtime optimizations for vulkan.

 ### Preview
-- The Interaction page on Windows, with Command Prompt in the background (v0.99.5)...
+- The Interaction page on Windows, in this case showing the "Hybrid DDG Search", with Command Prompt in the background (v0.99.8)...
 ![image_missing](media/conversation_page_windows.jpg)

 - The Interaction page on Ubuntu with Ubuntu Terminal in the background (v0.99.4)...